All over the world today, Fantasy Premier League managers will be frantically tweaking their squads ahead of Friday night's curtain raiser.

-For the uninitiated - played by 5.9 million fantasy managers, the game has become a global sensation as Roy Hodgson wannabes are tasked with selecting, tweaking and rotating their squad of 15 players within a £100m budget, with a maximum of three players from each club, over a 38 week campaign.
+For the uninitiated - played by nearly 6 million football fans, FPL has become a global sensation as Roy Hodgson wannabes are tasked with selecting, tweaking and rotating a squad of 15 players within a £100m budget, with a maximum of three players from each club, over a 38 week campaign.
 Player prices fluctuate according to form and popularity, so to compete for honours – you need a healthy dose of knowledge, luck, and time on your hands.

 Reflecting on an impressive FPL performance for a relative newbie to the game (it was his second season playing), he said: "It was a lot of hard work.
 You need to know all the players from all the clubs, basically.
 That's the easiest way to put it."
 A typical Gameweek for Jamal amounted to an extraordinary commitment to the game, stating: "My week starts on Sunday – watching all the full highlights of all the games.
 Then Monday to Thursday, I read the news about who's injured, who's not injured.
 On Friday, I read all of the press conferences from all of the managers.
 I will then check if my players are injured and if I need to make changes or not.
 I try to watch all the games, and talk to my work friends on Whatsapp about how a person is playing."

 A common mistake many FPL managers make is letting their heart rule their head, something Jamal benefitted from – given his relative distance from the tribal nature of football fans in England.
 "I have no bias towards players.
 The guy who won FPL two season ago is an Everton fan, and never picked Liverpool players.
 So he didn't do well last season without Salah!
 I just choose the best players who are playing.
 But I am still not detached from emotions when it comes to Fantasy and Palace."